Deterministic and Randomized Diffusion based Iterative Generalized Hard Thresholding (DiFIGHT) for Distributed Sparse

 \subsection{Deterministic strategies}

 The DiFfusion based Iterative Generalized Hard Thresholding (DiFIGHT) and its low complexity modification, the Modified DiFfusion based Iterative Generalized Hard Thresholding (MoDiFIGHT) algorithm are described in Table~\ref{tab:DiFIGHT-MoDiFIGHT}.
 There are $L$ nodes in the network.
-The combining matrix $\bvec{A}\in \real^{L\times L},$ specifies the connectivity between the different nodes in the network.
+The combining matrix $\bvec{A}\in \real^{L\times L}$ specifies the connectivity between the different nodes in the network.
 The $(i,j)^{\mathrm{th}}$ entry of $\bvec{A}$, denoted by $a_{ij}\in [0,1]$, is the weight of the edge between nodes $i,j$.
-The graph formed by the nodes and the matrix $\bvec{A}$ is assumed to be undirected.
+The graph $V$ formed by the nodes and the matrix $\bvec{A}$ is assumed to be undirected.
 Furthermore, the matrix $\bvec{A}$ is assumed to be left stochastic, i.e., $\bvec{A}^t\bvec{1}=\bvec{1}$.
-The node $i$ has the function $f_i(\cdot)$ available with it.
+For any node $v$ in the graph represented by the combination matrix $\bvec{A}$, the \emph{neighborhood} of $v$ is denoted by $\mathcal{N}_v$, defined as $\mathcal N_v=\{u\in V:a_{vu}>0\}$.
+The elements of $\mathcal{N}_v$ are called the neighbors of $v$.
+We assume that for each node $v$, $a_{vv}>0$, so that each node is a neighbor of itself.
+Each node $i$ has the function $f_i(\cdot)$ available with it.